 “The policeman grabbed me by the arm and demanded I show him my ID.
 I had no idea what I had done wrong, and I didn’t have my wallet with me.
 I was just riding my bike in San Diego.
 I didn’t think it was a crime to ride on the sidewalk.”

-“This was my first experience of discrimination in the United States, where we moved from Algeria when I was ten years.
-It would be the first of many times that I would encounter….”
+“This was my first experience of discrimination in the United States, where we moved from Algeria when I was ten years old.”